 Among the study’s key findings and recommendations:

 - Digital payments present an escalating global risk.
 Though prevalent payment technologies vary by region, fraud trends have significant commonalities across geographies.
-This indicates that criminals coordinate and share information more openly than financial institutions, giving them a significant advantage in thwarting fraud controls.
+This indicates that criminals coordinate and share information more openly than do financial institutions, giving them a significant advantage in thwarting fraud controls.
 Cross-border fraud is increasingly common.

-- Financial services organisations need layered technology and analytic capabilities to identify overlapping threats in real time.
+- Financial services organizations need layered technology and analytic capabilities to identify overlapping threats in real time.
 The complexity of criminals’ attack vectors demands a layered approach to preventing and detecting fraud, while also having a means to orchestrate strategies and investigation activities.
 Automated actions and predictive case management powered by artificial intelligence and machine learning can help reduce reliance on staff to monitor fraud activity and increase efficiency.

 - Data is critical.
 Using data for real-time analytics and automated actions will be crucial to thriving in this new digital normal.
-Capabilities will vary based on technological maturity, but organisations at all stages have a common need for as much real-time data as possible to make effective decisions.
+Capabilities will vary based on technological maturity, but organizations at all stages have a common need for as much real-time data as possible to make effective decisions.
 Importantly, deploying cloud infrastructure for fraud management systems boosts data ingestion capabilities.

 Managing risk during payment transformation